View and restrict your app's compatible devices

 To view all available devices, and understand where your app is available for distribution on Google Play:

-1. Open Play Console and go to the Device catalog page (Test and release > Reach and devices > Device catalog).
+1. Open Play Console and go to the Device catalog page (Monitor and improve > Reach and devices > Device catalog).

 2. Select the All, Supported, Excluded, or Targeted tabs.